codejive/bootstrap/README.md

 ### Force new version check

-To force an update check, you can delete the `last_checked` file located in the application's installation directory, eg:
+To force an update check, you can delete the `last_checked` file located in the application's cache directory, eg:

 ```
-rm $HOME/.APP/_cache/last_checked
+rm -rf $HOME/.cache/APP/bootstrap/last_checked
 ```

 Then the next execution of the script will check for updates.

 ### Force update/reinstall

-To force a complete reinstallation of the application, delete the application's `cache` directory, eg:
+To force a complete reinstallation of the application, delete the `bootstrap` folder located in the application's cache directory, eg:

 ```
-rm -rf $HOME/.APP/_cache
+rm -rf $HOME/.cache/APP/bootstrap
 ```

 Then the next execution of the script will download and install the application afresh.